 Investment principles & strategy

-As an Investment Manufactory, we demonstrate a high degree of entrepreneurial creativity and flexibility, which is reflected in the development of our investment products.
+As an investment manufactory, we demonstrate a high degree of entrepreneurial creativity and flexibility, which is reflected in the development of our investment products.
 These are always aligned with current market phases and macro-economic trends.
 While the company focused primarily on residential real estate in the early years, our investment focus subsequently shifted to include micro-apartments for singles, commuters and students, and ultimately retail properties.
+Today the group also focuses on hotels and office buildings.
 We will continue to readjust our focus whenever we identify economic potential in new segments.

-CORESTATE is a trusted partner for Family Offices / UHNWI, Institutional Investors / Pension Funds and Retail Investors.
+CORESTATE is a trusted partner for institutional investors/pension funds, family offices/UHNWI and private investors.
 As a fully integrated investment and management platform we understand the DNA of our assets and provide investment products and corresponding services that create a lasting value for our clients.
 Our platform encompasses investments across the risk spectrum from core to opportunistic.

 Commentaries on economy and financial markets contained in this publication are based on information believed to be reliable, although there can be no guarantee as to its accuracy.
 They reflect the current opinion of CORESTATE, which is subject to change based on the development of the economy and financial markets.